A place to find the answers to all your questions.

 In circumstances where your organisation has paid for Extended Security Updates (ESU) from Microsoft for every device that is unsupported, this will be considered permissable as technically the software is supported.

-If your device is used to connect to the business network and access any business information, the device is included in the scope for Cyber Essentials.
+If your device is used to connect to the business network or access any business information, the device is included in the scope for Cyber Essentials.

 For example, if you use your mobile to view your work emails the device then becomes in scope of the Cyber Essentials.